steromano87/Woodpecker/README.rst

 - Command-line interface to initialize scenarios, create transactions from HAR files, start/stop controller and remote spawners and analyze results
 - Fully portable results storage in a single SQLite3 file
 - Generic load profile generation by combination of basic ramp elements
-- Capability to generate load on:
+- Capability to generate load on\:
     - Web pages using HTTP protocol
     - SOA services
     - Databases